 Many people are pleasantly surprised at just how easy it is to get to Asheville.
 In fact, almost all of the east coast between Miami and New York is reachable within a day’s drive.
 The same can be said for cities as far west as the Mississippi River.
 This makes Asheville a great destination for long weekend trips and convenient family visits.

 |St. Louis, MO||600||8:54|

-Should I Retire in Asheville?
+Should I Consider Retiring in Asheville?